SkygearIO/features/features/000-anonymous-user/design.md

 authentication purpose.

-To acheive this, OAuth token endpoint would support a custom grant type `urn:skygear-auth:params:oauth:grant-type:anonymous` using the self-signed JWT as value.
+To acheive this, OAuth token endpoint would support a custom grant type `urn:skygear-auth:params:oauth:grant-type:anonymous-request` using the self-signed JWT as value.
 This endpoint would perform anonymous user signup/login as specified, and return OAuth tokens directly.

 Example token request URL:
 ```